Change Started

 No!
 It is not cute when Children put toys in their mouth

-How many times you have expressed “aww” seeing your kid kissing a toy playfully.
-If you have, next time say it is “awful”.
-Yes, if you find your kid or any other children putting a plastic toy in their mouth, it is time to immediately change that habit.
+Yes, if you find your kid or any other children putting a plastic toy in their mouth, it is time to change that habit.

-Considering the children frequently put the plastic toys in their mouths, this first of its kind study becomes increasingly relevant to understand the gravity of the situation and the risk to which we are exposing our vulnerable children.
+Considering that children frequently put plastic toys in their mouths, this first-of-its-kind study becomes increasingly relevant to understanding the gravity of the situation and the risk to which we are exposing our vulnerable children.

-What are the impact and damage?
-The dioxins found in the plastic toys are highly hazardous chemicals known to
+The dioxins found in plastic toys are highly hazardous chemicals known to

 • affect brain development and cause hyperactivity in children